Centre concedes in SC, permits prematurely retired NCLAT chairperson to continue till Sep 20 | Law-Order

 - India

-The row over premature retirement of former NCLAT Chairperson Justice Ashok Iqbal Singh Cheema ended in the Supreme Court on Thursday as the Centre conceded, permitting him to continue in office till September 20 to pronounce verdicts, following the warning that the new law on tribunals would be stayed "suo motu".
+The row over premature retirement of former NCLAT Chairperson Justice Ashok Iqbal Singh Cheema ended in the Supreme Court on Thursday as the Centre conceded and permitted him to continue in office till September 20 to pronounce verdicts, following the warning that the new law on tribunals would be stayed “suo motu”.

 Justice Cheema, the former Chairperson of National Company Law Appellate Tribunal (NCLAT), was to superannuate on September 20, but Justice M Venugopal was appointed as the acting head of the tribunal with effect from September 11, creating a peculiar situation where the former approached the top court.

-However, later KK Venugopal, on instruction from the Centre, apprised the bench, also comprising justices Surya Kant and Hima Kohli, about the changed stand of the government leading to the closure of the row.
+However, later K K Venugopal, on instruction from the Centre, apprised the bench, also comprising justices Surya Kant and Hima Kohli, of the changed stand of the government leading to the closure of the row.

 “Then we will record it and close the case,” the CJI observed.